TamaraGrechanaya/tamaragrechanaya.github.io/Materials/Lecture1_Notes.md

 ### The motivation

 Politics is conducted through language.
 Almost everything political scientists care about is expressed in text: speeches in parliament, party manifestos, court rulings, media coverage, social media debate, diplomatic communiqués, legislative bills, interest group lobbying documents, citizens' open-ended survey responses.
 If you want to study political behavior at the elite level, much of what you have access to is text.
-If you want to study public opinion in real time rather than waiting for the next survey wave, text from social media is often your only option.
+If you want to study public opinion in real time rather than waiting for the next survey wave, text from social media (or other sources) is often your only option.

 For most of the discipline's history, this text was analyzed by hand.
 The Manifesto Project (formerly the Comparative Manifestos Project) is a famous example: starting in 1979, trained human coders read every sentence of every party's electoral manifesto in dozens of countries and assigned it to one of 56 policy categories.
 The result is a dataset that has supported hundreds of papers on party positions and electoral competition.
 But the work involved is staggering: tens of thousands of coder-hours to build and maintain.
 Inter-coder reliability — the extent to which two different coders assign the same sentence to the same category — is often only moderate (Cohen's κ around 0.6–0.7 in many topic-coding tasks).
 And manual coding cannot keep up with the modern data deluge: there are millions of tweets per day, hundreds of newspaper articles per week per country, thousands of legislative speeches per year per chamber.
 Hand-coding simply doesn't scale.